era/elias.sh/markdown/posts/peg_and_rust.md

 I’m looking for projects to collaborate with.
 If you want help with your side/pet project, let me know on [Twitter](https://www.twitter.com/elias_era), and feel free to DM me :), or just email me rust@{{this_domain}}.

-Also, if you found any error on the post, let me know using Twitter as well.

 If you are interested on TinyLang, you can check it on [Github](https://github.com/era/tinylang).

-Also, the code for this website is at [Github](https://github.com/era/elias.sh) as well.
+The code for this website is at [Github](https://github.com/era/elias.sh) as well.

 Thank you for reading,